 - Salt as needed

 - Heat a pan with oil, add cumin, mustard and curry leaves.

-- Add enough water to cover the potatoes and allow the potatoes to soft cook.
+- Add enough water to cover the potatoes and allow them to soft cook.

-- While the potatoes cook, powder the fried gram.
+- While the potatoes cook, make a fine powder of the fried gram in a mixer.

 - Add little water just enough to make a thick paste of the gram flour.
 It must be of pouring consistency.
 Add salt and turmeric to the paste.

 - When the potatoes are cooked, pour the mix and stir well to prevent lumps.
 Simmer the gravy till it thickens.
 Switch off the stove.

 - Add lemon juice and mix well.
 Garnish potato sagu with coriander leaves.

 Alternative quantities provided in the recipe card are for 1x only, original recipe.